reddy-044/ansible-zero-to-hero/Day-02/01-passwordless-authentication.md

-2️⃣	shell - 	Run Linux command with pipes or redirection	- `ansible all -m shell -a "cat /etc/passwd 3️⃣	copy -	Copy a file from your system to VM -	ansible all -m copy -a "src=/tmp/a.txt dest=/home/azureuser/" 4️⃣	file -Create/delete a file or folder -	ansible all -m file -a "path=/tmp/test.txt state=absent" 5️⃣	yum	 - Install packages in RHEL/CentOS (Red Hat)	ansible all -m yum -a "name=httpd state=present" 6️⃣	apt	- Install packages in Ubuntu/Debian -	ansible all -m apt -a "name=nginx state=present"
-7️⃣	service	Start, stop, restart services like nginx, httpd	ansible all -m service -a "name=nginx state=restarted" 8️⃣	user - Create or delete Linux users - ansible all -m user -a "name=testuser state=present" 9️⃣	authorized_key - 	Add your public SSH key to a server	- ansible all -m authorized_key -a "user=azureuser key='{{ lookup('file', '~/.ssh/id_rsa.pub') }}'"
+2️⃣	shell - 	Run Linux command with pipes or redirection	- `ansible all -m shell -a "cat /etc/passwd 3️⃣	copy -	Copy a file from your system to VM -	ansible all -m copy -a "src=/tmp/a.txt dest=/home/azureuser/" 4️⃣	file -Create/delete a file or folder -	ansible all -m file -a "path=/tmp/test.txt state=absent" 5️⃣	yum	 - Install packages in RHEL/CentOS (Red Hat)	ansible all -m yum -a "name=httpd state=present"  --become 6️⃣	apt	- Install packages in Ubuntu/Debian -	ansible all -m apt -a "name=nginx state=present" --become 7️⃣	service	Start, stop, restart services like nginx, httpd	ansible all -m service -a "name=nginx state=restarted" 8️⃣	user - Create or delete Linux users - ansible all -m user -a "name=testuser state=present" 9️⃣	authorized_key - 	Add your public SSH key to a server	- ansible all -m authorized_key -a "user=azureuser key='{{ lookup('file', '~/.ssh/id_rsa.pub') }}'"